sevenkkk/vue-admin-mixin/README.md

 **Note that:**

-## If the search criteria area is a component, in this case < PlatformListSearch > component, we can use the【 VdTable.ParamMixin 】To synchronize data.
+## If the search criteria area is a component, in this case the component < PlatformListSearch >, we can use the【 VdTable.ParamMixin 】To synchronize data.

 ```html
 <el-form :inline="true" :model="vdParams" class="demo-form-inline">